litmining/labelbuddy-annotations/_sources/projects/dynamic_functional_connectivity.md

             <div class="annotation">
                 <div class="context">
-                    …r‐package function hclust (method = "ward.D2") (Müllner,  ).
+                    …r‐package function hclust (method = &#34;ward.D2&#34;) (Müllner,  ).
 The results from 30 to 2 clusters (in total, 58 clusters or CAPs) were evaluated.
-We aggregated the fMRI volumes assigned to each cluster. <mark class="annotated-text">The mean image of such a cluster's volumes provided an overall view of the resulting CAP and was then normalized by the standard error (within‐cluster and across fMRI volumes) to generate   z  ‐statistic maps, which quantify the degree of significance to which the CAP map values for each voxel deviate from zero (Liu et al.,  ,  ). </mark>
+We aggregated the fMRI volumes assigned to each cluster. <mark class="annotated-text">The mean image of such a cluster&#39;s volumes provided an overall view of the resulting CAP and was then normalized by the standard error (within‐cluster and across fMRI volumes) to generate   z  ‐statistic maps, which quantify the degree of significance to which the CAP map values for each voxel deviate from zero (Liu et al.,  ,  ). </mark>

 ### Group comparison   t   tests

-The 11,930 RS‐fMRI volumes concatenated into one file were used as input for FSL's randomise (Anderson & Robinson,  ; Winkler et al.,  ).
+The 11,930 RS‐fMRI volumes concatenated into one file were used as input for FSL&#39;s randomise (Anderson &amp; Robinson,  ; Winkler et al.,  ).
 The voxel‐wise differe…
                 </div>
                 <div class="annotation-footer">
                     <div class="pcmid"><a target="_blank"